-- 100% Required Match.
-Applicant must match the total award with no less than 100% by cash and/or in-kind contributions from other non-CDBG sources used for ESG expenditures as outlined in 24 CFR 576.201 and 2 CFR 200.306.
-A letter on applicant's letterhead attesting to the amount, source and date of availability of matching funds will be required. - Administrative Capacity.
+- Administrative Capacity.
 ESG funds are distributed on a reimbursement basis.
 All agencies receiving funds must demonstrate administrative and financial capacity to fully operate the proposed project for a period of at least three months prior to reimbursement. - Written Standards.
 Applicants must certify they have written standards that comply with the requirements of 24 CFR §576.400 to include order of priority.
 Additionally, a copy of the written standards of the program will be required within 30 days of submission of application. - Budget Modifications.
 If an award is granted, the City's prior written approval will be required for any changes exceeding 10% within the consultants' line item. - Contact Information.
 At least three contact names, phone numbers and email addresses must be provided with each application.
 The agency's Executive Director must be one of these three contacts.
 Applicants are responsible for submitting updated contact information throughout the funding year. - Eligibility Guidelines.
 Applicant must provide direct services to at-risk or homeless individuals and families.
 Applicant is required to verify each client's eligibility status. - Emergency Shelter.
 Applicants may apply specifically for "Emergency Shelter" funding from both the Emergency Solutions Grant and the Community Development Block Grant.
-However, funding will only be allowed from one of those entitlement grants at best.

-- Funding Allocation.
-The minimum funding for a project will be \$40,000. - HMIS Participation.
+However, funding will only be allowed from one of those entitlement grants at best. - Funding Request.
+Minimum funding request by applicant for any project must be \$80,000. - HMIS Participation.
 Applicants for ESG are required to participate and enter their data in the El Paso Homeless Management Information System (HMIS).
 Refer to the local requirements section of this document for detailed HMIS participation requirements. - Multiple Sites.
 Each physical location where funded services are provided is considered to be a separate activity.
 Any project that provides services in more than one location must complete an Activity/Partner Supplement for each site.
 The budgets for combined sites or activities must align with the budget for the overall project. - Partnerships.
 Applicants are encouraged to collaborate in order to maximize the use of funding and streamline services.
 Applicants must state in their Letter of Intent that they plan to partner with another agency.
 The identification of the partnership and plan of action for the partnership must be outlined in the full ESG application when it is submitted to DCHD. - If any portion of the project will be carried out by a partner, contractor, consultant or other third party, the Activity/Partner Supplement of the application must be completed reflecting the role of the partner.
 This supplement will be provided as a module within the application. - Program Income.
 Applicants are required to report program income and expended match funds monthly. - Rental Assistance.
 Applicants who apply to provide Rental Assistance will be required to conduct inspections of housing units for compliance with Housing Standards (24 CFR 576.403(c), Lead-Based Paint requirement Standards (24 CFR 35, 576.403(a), Fair Market Rent and Rent Reasonableness Standards (24 CFR 576.106(d) - Staff hours.
 The City will only reimburse applicants for staff hours that are spent on direct services funded by CDBG to eligible clients.